 Best-rated treadmill with incline

 For a slightly more upscale model that could replace the treadmill at your gym, Branx’ touch screen treadmill is the best rated.
 Eighty-nine per cent of its 223 reviews are five stars, boasting an average rating of 4.8 out of 5.
 One five-star reviewer called it the perfect treadmill, specifically mentioning the auto-incline function and the nine different run settings.
 Another reviewer, who considered themself a fitness addict, says you would need to be a Marvel superhero to keep up with some of the settings — highlighting the 22 incline as a particular challenge.
 In total, there were 29 reviews (or one in ten) mentioning the speed and incline settings.
 One person, who has been working out at home for several years, says they wished they had bitten the bullet years ago and committed to this model.
 Like all the models featured, this treadmill was easy to assemble, with just under one in four customers saying they managed it to no problem (one person even put it together in under 15 minutes).
-[Editor’s note: this product is sold out but will be back in stock from June 25, 2020.]
+[Editor’s note: this product will be in stock from January 20, 2021]

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.